kanhua/CarND-Vehicle-Detection/my_writeup.md

 ```

-For HOG features, I select ```YCrCb``` as the color space for calculating the color gradients, because it performs better in identifying black cars from the road with black pavements.
+For HOG features, I selected ```YCrCb``` as the color space for calculating the color gradients, because it performs better in identifying black cars against the road with black pavements.
 Using ```YCrCb``` color space also gives better overall accuracy on test dataset (~99%), compared to ~98% yielded by using ```RGB``` as the color space of calculating HOG.
 The ```FeatureExtractor``` yields 8460 features in total.

 ### Linear support vector machine classifier (Linear SVC)

-I use the extracted features to train a linear SVC to classify vehicle/non-vehicle images.
+I used the extracted features to train a linear SVC to classify vehicle/non-vehicle images.
 I tried to varied penalty (C) and tolerance (tot) but I found that the default parameters ```(C=1.0, tol=1e-4)``` perform reasonably well.
-I thus just use this to train the model.
-I take 20% of the training data as the test dataset.
+I thus just used this to train the model.
+I took 20% of the training data as the test dataset.
 The accuracy on the test dataset is more than 99%.

 I used the labled dataset of [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) prepared by Udacity, which are originally from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).